Bill Muster, c. 1950.

 1940 - The 1940 census records show Bill listed as a lodger with a family in Chicago.

 1941-1944 - Bill lives with the Molitor family in Chicago foster home from ages fifteen to eighteen.* The Molitors, including one of the boys in the home, Bill Tanzer, remain in contact throughout life.
 When Bill Muster moved in with the Molitors, they temporarily changed his name to Bob to avoid confusion with two boys both named Bill.
 In 1944, Bill Tanzer joins the army and encourages Bill to join too.

 1943-January 1953 - ACME Newspictures photographer, editor, bureau manager.

 1944 - Travels by automobile from Valaprasio to Bremerton, Washington with his half-brother Ed Miller to work in the shipyards refurbishing ships for the War effort.

 Dec.
 1944 - Dec.
 1946 - Sergeant and aircrew member in the U.S. Army Airforce, U.S. and Germany.
-Publicist, section head, and photo chief of the base photo lab for the Ansbach Record, a weekly paper for American GIs in Germany.*
+Thanks to recommendations from his employer, ACME Newspictures, Bill becomes a publicist, section head, and photo chief of the base photo lab for the Ansbach Record, a weekly paper for American GIs in Germany.*

 Feb.
 1947 - June 1950 - Works his way through college at the University of Illinois with freelance writing and photography, the GI Bill, and summers jobs at Alexander & Associates of Chicago, a creative service agency, as a staff photographer.
 He photographs the Chicago Railroad Fair in 1948 - 1949 and the Chicago Fair of 1950.
 At the University of Illinois he is photo chief and associate editor of the University of Illinois yearbook and Illini daily newspaper.
 Member of Sigma Delta Chi journalism fraternity.